gee-community/example-scripts/README.md

 - The layout of the pages will be as follows:

 # Name of Method
 - Description of what it does.
-Possibly more detailed than what you find in the official documentation.

 ## Syntax